-It should be noted that The Borrower/Operator must continue to maintain the reserve accounts continue to need to be maintained in accordance with its Regulatory Agreement and other HUD-related mortgage insurance documents and project.
-Project funds must not be used to pay legal or consulting fees related to foreclosure or bankruptcy-related actions.
-Additionally, Monthly The Borrower/Operator is still required to submit monthly Accounting Reports and Annual Audited Financial Statements continue to need to be submitted to HUD as required.
+It should be noted that reserve accounts continue to need to be maintained in accordance with mortgage insurance documents and project funds must not be used to pay legal or consulting fees related to foreclosure or bankruptcy-related actions.
+Additionally, Monthly Accounting Reports and Annual Audited Financial Statements continue to need to be submitted to HUD as required.

 ORCF's Risk Mitigation Branch administers HUD-held notes and manages the day-to-day issues as they arise with the Borrower and with the Operator if the Project is still in operation.
 The same levels of care and service provided to residents prior to the assignment are expected to be continued to be provided after the assignment.
-The Risk Management Mitigation Branch will continue to explore practical options that preserve the value of the collateral securing the note to allow for maximizing the recovery on the claim paid from the FHA insurance fund.
+The Risk Management Branch will continue to explore practical options that preserve the value of the collateral securing the note to allow for maximizing the recovery on the claim paid from the FHA insurance fund.

 B. Note Sales.
-Sales of Section 232 Program notes are managed by ORCF with the Office of Asset Sales (OAS5), which ecordinates the disposition of FHAHUD-held single family, multifamily and healthcare mortgage notes.
-The OAS Loan_Sale program is intended to minimize claim costs and maximize recoveries to the FHA insurance fund on performing and non-performing notes that were assigned to HUD under provisions of the National Housing Act.
-Notes sales are completed in compliance with the Debt Collection

-Improvement Act of 1996 which requires credit agencies with over \$100 million in loan assets to sell delinquent loan assets that meet certain criteria and with OMB Circular Number A-11, Part 5, Section 185.
+Sales of Section 232 Program notes are managed by ORCF with the OAS, which coordinate the disposition of FHA-held single family, multifamily and healthcare mortgage notes.
+The OAS Loan Sale program is intended to minimize claim costs and maximize recoveries to the FHA insurance fund on performing and non-performing notes that were assigned to HUD under provisions of the National Housing Act.
+Notes sales are completed in compliance with the Debt Collection Improvement Act of 1996 which requires credit agencies with over \$100 million in loan assets to sell delinquent loan assets that meet certain criteria and with OMB Circular Number A-11, Part 5, Section 185.
 It is noted that the mortgage note on the project is offered for sale, and it is not the project itself that is being offered for sale.

 OAS contracts with a third party to oversee certain administrative functions and a Transaction Specialist to administer bidding-related aspects of note sales.
 The mortgage notes are secured by first liens on the project and are sold servicing-released and without FHA insurance.
-The second lien mortgage note (e.g., PPC/Second Mortgage Note) may be sold along with the first lien mortgage note on the project.
 The sales of Section 232 notes may take place in conjunction with the sale of other multifamily notes, or as a stand-alone sale of multiple healthcare notes.
 Details of upcoming of sales are announced in a Sales Announcement which can be viewed at the Asset Sales section of the Section 232 Program website.
 Information on upcoming note sales is also published in the Federal Register and via a print advertising campaign.
 The notes are offered individually and in pools, by collateral type, loan type, and geography.
-The notes are typically sold in a sealed-bid auction format-periodically.
+The notes are typically sold in a sealed-bid auction format periodically.
 However, notes have also been offered via online bidding conducted in real-time as an "English", or "Outcry," auction by OAS as an alternative sales process.